GETSI Teaching Materials

 - Increase student capacity to apply quantitative skills to geoscience learning.

 Changing Ice Mass and Sea Level (Introductory level)

 In this two- to three-week module, students interpret geodetic data from Greenland to assess spatial patterns and magnitudes of ice mass change and consider mechanisms and timescales for ice mass loss.
 They also investigate the relationship between ice mass change and global and regional sea level, with an emphasis on the ongoing and future implications of sea level change on civilization.
 Materials for student reading and preparation exercises, in-class discussions, lab exercises, small group activities, gallery walks, and wall walks are provided, as well as teaching tips and suggestions for modifications for a variety of class formats.

-Analyzing High Resolution Topography with TLS and SfM (Majors level): in transfer and testing (beta-version available from UNAVCO)
+Analyzing High Resolution Topography with TLS and SfM (Majors level; Field Collection)